awsdocs/amazon-cloudfront-developer-guide/doc_source/programming-cloudwatch-metrics.md

 ## Values for CloudFront distribution metrics<a name="cloudfront-metrics-distribution-values"></a>

 Use information from the following list to get details about specific CloudFront distribution metrics from the CloudWatch API\.
-Some of these metrics are available only when you have enabled additional metrics for the distribution\.
+Some of these metrics are available only when you have turned on additional metrics for the distribution\.

 **Note**
 Only one statistic, `Average` or `Sum`, is applicable for each metric\.
 The following list specifies which statistic is applicable to that metric\.

 **4xx error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `4xx`\.
+The percentage of all viewer requests for which the response's HTTP status code is `4xx`\.
 + Metric name: `4xxErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **401 error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `401`\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+The percentage of all viewer requests for which the response's HTTP status code is `401`\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `401ErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **403 error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `403`\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+The percentage of all viewer requests for which the response's HTTP status code is `403`\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `403ErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **404 error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `404`\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+The percentage of all viewer requests for which the response's HTTP status code is `404`\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `404ErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **5xx error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `5xx`\.
+The percentage of all viewer requests for which the response's HTTP status code is `5xx`\.
 + Metric name: `5xxErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **502 error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `502`\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+The percentage of all viewer requests for which the response's HTTP status code is `502`\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `502ErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **503 error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `503`\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+The percentage of all viewer requests for which the response's HTTP status code is `503`\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `503ErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **504 error rate**
-The percentage of all viewer requests for which the response’s HTTP status code is `504`\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+The percentage of all viewer requests for which the response's HTTP status code is `504`\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `504ErrorRate`
 + Valid statistic: `Average`
 + Unit: `Percent`